Dois Irmãos

 Dois Irmãos is a municipality in the state of Rio Grande do Sul, Brazil.
 Its original German name was Baumschneis.
+It is situated at 52 kilometers from Porto Alegre.

 Publishing

 The Catholic subscription book club Minha Biblioteca Católica was created there.

+Economics

+The municipality, part of the Vale dos Sinos region, stands out in the economic development of the Brazilian footwear industry, with several industries in this sector.

+Production began with the arrival of German immigrants, who, in addition to being farmers, were dedicated to crafts.